Dasha2237/SimpleCalculator/README.md

 # SimpleCalculator
+Simple calculator in Java using Swing.
-Simple calculator to learn Java
+Educational project to learn Java